scipy/scipy/doc/source/tutorial/stats/sampling.rst

     >>> plt.show()

 .. note:: Please note the difference between the `rvs` method of the
-          distributions present in :mod:`scipy.stats` and the one provided by these generators.
-UNU.RAN generators must be considered independent in a sense that they will generally produce a different stream of random numbers than the one produced by the equivalent distribution in :mod:`scipy.stats` for any seed.
+          distributions present in :mod:`scipy.stats.sampling` and the one provided by these generators.
+UNU.RAN generators must be considered independent in a sense that they will generally produce a different stream of random numbers than the one produced by the equivalent distribution in :mod:`scipy.stats.sampling` for any seed.
 The implementation of `rvs` in :class:`~rv_continuous` usually relies on the NumPy module `np.random` for well-known distributions (e.g., for the normal distribution, the beta distribution) and transformations of other